Introduction and survey methodology

 The larger the confidence interval, the less precise an estimate is.

 95% confidence intervals have been calculated for a range of National Survey variables and are included in the technical report for each year.
 These intervals have been adjusted to take into account the design of the survey, and are larger than they would be if the survey had been based on a simple random sample of the same size.
-They equal the point estimate plus or minus approximately 1.96 * the standard error of the estimate.
-Confidence intervals are also included in all the charts and tables of results available in our results viewer.
+They equal the point estimate plus or minus approximately 1.96 * the standard error of the estimate (The value of 1.96 varies slightly according to the sample size for the estimate of interest).
+Confidence intervals are also included in all the charts and tables of results available in our Results viewer.

 Confidence intervals can also be used to help tell whether there is a real difference between two groups (one that is not just due to sampling error, i.e. the particular characteristics of the people that happened to take part in the survey).
 As a rough guide to interpretation: when comparing two groups, if the confidence intervals around the estimates overlap then it can be assumed that there is no statistically significant difference between the estimates.
 This approach is not as rigorous as doing a formal statistical test, but is straightforward, widely used and reasonably robust.